 Check the vomit for any signs of parasites.
 You’ll need to know if he has worms.
 Sometimes a parasite will migrate through your pet’s body and be removed through vomit.

 If you do find any traces of worms, you should take your cat to see a vet.
 You can potentially kill any existing parasites with a worming tablet.
 But if further eggs have been laid inside your cat’s body, he may require prescription medication to clear up the problem completely.

 Surely, a pet that has taken the appropriate medication should not scoot.
 Well, you need to remember that deworming kills worms.
 It doesn’t dissolve dead worms.
 It’s likely that your cat is purging himself of the last traces of parasites.
 Often, worms become visible once they’re dead.

 My Cat is Scooting and Has Diarrhea

 In this instance, check your cat’s hindquarters.
 It’s possible that your cat’s anal glands are agitated, and need to be expressed.
 However, it’s equally like that your cat is experiencing an intestinal issue.

-Your vet will likely want to see a stool sample, first of all.
-A lot can be told about a cat’s health from their poop.
-This will be an issue if your cat has diarrhea, however.
-Your pet will likely need to stay overnight, so your vet can get the answers they need.
+Your vet will likely want to see a stool sample.
+A lot can be told about a cat’s health from his poop.
+Your pet will likely need to stay overnight so that your vet can gather more information.

-Of course, your cat’s old nemesis intestinal parasites could also be to blame.
+Intestinal parasites could also be to blame.
 Worms in your cat’s gut can cause stomach upsets, and lead to scooting.
-Check for all the signs of a parasitic infestation, and use a worming tablet if necessary.
+Check for signs of a parasitic infestation, and use a worming tablet (if necessary.)